Le-Gris/minicon2024/slides.md

 :: right ::

-Here's an example of a the kind of (pseudo) program one might infer:
+Here's an example of the kind of (pseudo) program one might infer:

 ```js {1}{maxHeight:'275px'}
 function solve(input_grid){